across the world

 With drastic changes that we have witnessed since the pandemic in 2020, the legal sector had to undergo some significant transformations in its operations to meet the new challenges in litigation.
 In fact, many law firms specializing in litigation are increasing their reliance on litigation support services in order to deal with a continuously growing workload.

-Legal firms have become technologically advanced in their operations but are a step behind in meeting the settlement of the pending cases.
-With increased video hearings, online mediations, and arbitrations, a general trend has been observed that most parties prefer an out-of-the-court settlement, as it is more feasible and cost-effective.
-In addition, there has been a significant change in ADR (Alternative dispute resolution) with a major shift of offline mediations and arbitrations to online ones.
+Legal firms have become technologically advanced in their operations but are a step behind in meeting the settlement of pending cases.
+With the increasing demand for video hearings, online mediation, and arbitrations, it has become a trend.
+Most parties prefer an out-of-the-court settlement, as it is more feasible and cost-effective.
+In addition, there has been a significant change in ADR (Alternative dispute resolution) with a major shift from offline mediations and arbitrations to online ones.

 Hearings have become smoother, cheaper, and more convenient – paperless with minimum travel expenses and a minimum attendance of witnesses in the courtroom daily.
 Therefore, to learn more, let’s read what experts say on this topic.

 Experts’ Views on Market-Changing Trends in Litigation in 2021

 We expect that the foreclosure moratoriums to continue to significantly depress litigation against homeowners facing missed payments.

 We do not expect foreclosure litigation to resume until the fall, at the soonest.
 Bank lawsuits against businesses suffering under Covid-19 will likely increase significantly.

 We saw a lot of posturing mid-2020 only to have banks push off business debt lawsuits into 2021.
 This will likely pick up Q3 of 2021.